-4.3.1.
-Efficiency and capacity of spraying: A majority (57%) of farmers responded that the efficiency and capacity of a sprayer for grape cultivation was a major factor in the selection of a sprayer.
-However, most of such farmers were of medium and large land holding categories, therefore adoption of high-cost air-blast type sprayers and the electrostatic sprayer was economically feasible for them.

-4.3.2.
-Cost of sprayer: Cost is one of the major factors affecting the adoption of machinery among resource-poor farmers.
+- (i) Efficiency and capacity of spraying: majority (57%) of farmers responded that the efficiency and capacity of a sprayer for grape cultivation was a major factor in the selection of a sprayer.
+However, most of such farmers were of medium and large land holding categories, therefore adoption of high-cost airblast type sprayers and the electrostatic sprayer was economically feasible for them. - (ii) Cost of sprayer: Cost is one of the major factors affecting the adoption of machinery among resource-poor farmers.
 Among the total surveyed grape growers, 31% reported that cost of operation was a major concern for the adoption of efficient and high-capacity sprayers like air-blast type sprayers and electrostatic sprayers.
 Most of the farmers in this category were marginal, small, and medium landholding category.
-For such farmers, the purchase of machinery like air-blast type sprayers and electrostatic sprayers and electrostatic sprayers in this category.
-For such farmers, the purchase of machinery like air-blast type sprayers and electrostatic sprayers was against economics of scale due to fewer annual use hours.
+For such farmers, the purchase of machinery like airblast type sprayers and electrostatic sprayers was against economics of scale due to fewer annual use hours.
 Many farmers in this category were availing of custom hiring services for the use of high-cost machinery for spraying in their orchards.
 Farmers of the marginal and small categories were adopting manual backpack sprayers.

-4.3.3.
-Ease of availability: Custom hiring of agricultural machinery plays an important role in machinery dissemination [16].
-Out of the total surveyed farmers,11% reported the nonavailability of machinery on a custom hiring basis as a major constraint in the adoption of sprayers for pesticide and growth regulator application in grapes.
-Most of the farmers reported non-availability of sprayers a major concern among small and medium landholders.
-[17] while studying farm power-machinery status and custom-hiring opportunities reported the need for facilitation of high-cost machines through custom hiring centers, Krishi Vigyan Kendra, and through private-public partnerships to improve the mechanization status of the country.
+agricultural machinery plays an important role in machinery dissemination [14].
+Out of the total surveyed farmers, 11 percent reported the non-availability of machinery on a custom hiring basis as a major constraint in the adoption of sprayers for pesticide and growth regulator application in grapes.
+Most of the farmers reported non-availability of sprayers a major concern were medium land holders.
+[15] while studying farm power-machinery custom-hiring opportunities status and reported the need for facilitation of high-cost machines through custom hiring centers, Krishi Vigyan Kendra, and through privatepublic partnerships to improve the mechanization status of the country.

-4.4.
-Safety awareness and health issues associated with pesticide application in the vineyard: Variations in the level of safety precaution during pesticide application were observed in selected respondents.
+IV.
+Safety awareness and health issues associated with pesticide application in the vineyard

+Variations in the level of safety precaution during pesticide application were observed in selected respondents.
 During the survey, farmers were asked for the type of protective measure they follow while pesticide spraying in grape orchards.
 All three types of respondents i.e., those not following any safety precaution during spraying of hazardous pesticides, farmers with partial precaution (covering the nose and mouth with proper clothing), and farmers with full precautions (safety goggles, shoes, and personal protective kit) were observed (Table 1).

-The data relating to protective measures followed by grape growers while spraying indicates that about 87.5% of farmers of marginal landholding were not following any protective measure, whereas, a fraction of them were using partial precaution while spraying.
+The data relating to protective measures followed by grape growers while spraying indicates that about 87.5% of farmers of marginal landholding were not following any protective measure, whereas, as a fraction of them were using partial precaution while spraying.
 In the case of small and medium farmers about 62.5% and 48.5%, respectively were not following any safety precautions while spraying in a vineyard.
 The safety awareness was found quite satisfactory in large landholding farmers with 60% taking partial precaution and 40% following full precaution in pesticide application.
 This was because of the reason that most of the large land-holding farmers had higher education and were voluntarily involved in training related to agriculture.
-[18] revealed education level and lack of training related to pesticide use among major factors certain factors affecting the safety awareness of farmers in pesticide application practices in India.
+[16] revealed education level and lack of training related to pesticide use among major factors certain factors affecting the safety awareness of farmers in pesticide application practices in India.